 After an arduous sea voyage, immigrants arriving at Ellis Island were tagged with information from their ship’s registry; they then waited on long lines for medical and legal inspections to determine if they were fit for entry into the United States.

-From 1900 to 1914—the peak years of Ellis Island’s operation—some 5,000 to 10,000 people passed through the immigration station every day.
-Approximately 80 percent successfully passed through in a matter of hours, but others could be detained for days or weeks.
+From 1900 to 1914—the peak years of Ellis Island’s operation—an average of 1,900 people passed through the immigration station every day.
+Most successfully passed through in a matter of hours, but others could be detained for days or weeks.

 Ellis Island Museum of Immigration

-From 1925 to its closing in 1954, only 2.3 million immigrants passed through Ellis Island–which was still more than half of all those entering the United States.
+From 1925 to the closing of Ellis Island in 1954, only 2.3 million immigrants passed through the New York City port–which was still more than half of all those entering the United States.

 Ellis Island opened to the public in 1976.
 Today, visitors can tour the Ellis Island Museum of Immigration in the restored Main Arrivals Hall and trace their ancestors through millions of immigrant arrival records made available to the public in 2001.